-We now report the full results for our experiments reconstructing 100 randomly-sampled prompts from the Alpaca instruction tuning dataset \citep{alpaca}, using Vicuna-7b-v1.5 as LLM model \citep{zheng2023judging}.
+We now report the full results for our experiments optimizing 100 randomly-sampled prompts from the Alpaca instruction tuning dataset \citep{alpaca}, using Vicuna-7b-v1.5 as the LLM \citep{zheng2023judging}.

-Figure~\ref{fig:hard-results-graphs} displays the average KL divergence for reconstructed prompts to ground truth prompts using the various reconstruction techniques.
-Figure~\ref{fig:example-reconstruction-app1} demonstrates an additional example of reconstruction analogous to Figure~\ref{fig:example-reconstruction}.
-Table~\ref{tab:transfer-results} shows the full results for transferability between models on the Pythia suite.
-Finally, in Figure~\ref{fig:full-kl-results} we report a complete table containing each of the 100 ground truth prompts, each of the reconstructed prompts found by the different methods, and each of the approximate KL divergences of the reconstructed prompts (lower is better).
+In Figure~\ref{fig:full-kl-results} we report a complete table containing each of the 100 ground truth prompts, each of the optimized prompts found by the different methods, and each of the approximate KL divergences of the optimized prompts (lower is better).
 The methods are: \begin{itemize}